 Do I still need to pay the buyer's agent commission?

-Although you'll save some money by not having to pay commission to a listing agent (typically 2.23%-2.92% of the sale price), we strongly recommend offering a commission to the buyer's agent.
+Although you'll save some money by not having to pay commission to a listing agent (typically 2.23% to 2.92% of the sale price), we strongly recommend offering a commission to the buyer's agent.
 This will incentivize agents to bring their clients to your home.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Massachusetts range from 1.92%-2.61%.
+How much to offer a buyer's agent is up to you, but most buyer's agent commissions in Massachusetts range from 1.92% to 2.61%.